phetsims/qa/doc/qa-book.md

 #### Debug Version

-It is a good idea to have the debug version of the rc found [here](https://phet-dev.colorado.edu/html/) running with the querry parameter fuzzMouse enabled.
+Run the debug version of an RC found [here](https://phet-dev.colorado.edu/html/) with the query parameter `?fuzz` to see if errors pop up in the console.

 #### Screenshots

+When a simulation is about to be published, we have to take screenshots of the simulation that will be used on the website.

 ##### Screenshots on Chrome

 1. Download Window Resizer.
 2. Download Screenshot Capture.
-3. Window Resizer -> preset 1536x1008.
-Screenshot Capture -> Adjust to actual size preset.
+3. In Window Resizer set preset to 1536x1008.
+In Screenshot Capture set "Adjust to actual size" preset.
-4. Resize viewport.
+4. Resize the viewport.
-5. Right click screenshot capture icon -> options -> make sure the capture method is set to capture viewport.
+5. Right click screenshot capture icon, go to options, and make sure the capture method is set to capture viewport.
-6. Set up as close as possible the desired screenshot.
+6. Set up the screenshot.
-7. Double check that there are enough pixels.
-Extension should give a warning if it cannot resize properly.
+7. Make sure there are enough pixels.
+The extension should give a warning if it can't resize properly.
 8. Press `alt + s` (this is the default keyboard shortcut) to take the screenshot.
 (Make sure the download bar from any previous screenshots is gone.)
 9. Check the image to make sure it has the right dimensions (1536x1008).
 10. Rename screenshots `sim-name-screenshot.png` or `sim-name-screenshot-alt#.png`.
-11. Upload screenshots to GitHub.
+11. Upload the screenshots to GitHub.

 ##### Screenshots on Firefox

 1. Download ResizeIT.
 2. Download Easy Screenshot.
-3. ResizeIT -> Set dimension to 1548x1089.
+3. In ResizeIT set the dimension to 1548x1089.
-4. Set up screenshot.
+4. Set up the screenshot.
-5. Double check that there are enough pixels.
-Extension should give a warning if it cannot resize properly.
+5. Make sure there are enough pixels.
+The extension should give a warning if it can't resize properly.
 6. Click on the screenshot extension.
 (Make sure the download bar from any previous screenshots is gone.)
-7. Select capture visible web content.
+7. Select "capture visible web content".
 8. Save the screenshot.
-9. Double check dimensions.
-Dimensions should be (1536x1008).
+9. Check the image to make sure it has the right dimensions (1536x1008).
 10. Rename screenshots `sim-name-screenshot.png` or `sim-name-screenshot-alt#.png`.
-11. Upload screenshots to GitHub.
+11. Upload the screenshots to GitHub.

 ### 4.3: PhET-iO Testing